|

 • Stir in the yogurt.

-• Knead the dough a few times with your hands to combine, and flatten into a 7-inch circle.
-Cut the circle in half vertically, then in half horizontally.
+• Use a sharp knife to cut the circle in half vertically, then in half horizontally.
 Cut each quarter into two equal wedges.
 You should have 8 wedges when you are finished.
+If you prefer circles, an upside-down glass or round cookie cutters work perfectly.

 • Remove scones from the pan and place on a wire rack to cool for 10 minutes.